Secure File Transfers

 For Windows, Stanford has volume licenses for SecureCRT and SecureFX.
 SecureCRT is a terminal emulation program for the SSH protocol, and comes with an SCP-compatible client called VCP.
 SecureFX is a graphical Explorer-like program compatible with SFTP.
 Both packages are available from the Essential Stanford Software web site.

 The original SSH protocol 1 has a number of serious flaws which could lead to a connection being intercepted.
-All up-to-date implementations of the SSH server support protocol 2, so it would be wise to avoid the use of protocol 1 altogether.
-Since most SCP (and some SFTP) clients still support protocol 1 for purposes of backward compatibility, users should take special care to ensure that they use only protocol 2.
+All up-to-date implementations of the SSH server support protocol 2, and the FarmShare systems will not accept connections with the older protcol.

 The security of the SSH protocol ultimately depends upon trusting the validity of both the client's and the server's credentials.
 It is therefore vitally important for the user to verify that the server they are trying to contact has a public key that is correct and trusted.
-The Leland Systems Group provides a list of host keys for the public cluster machines in the "Known Hosts Keys" section of their Using SSH page.
+The host key fingerprint for the FarmShare cluster machines can be found in the FarmShare User Guide.